songjun-wu/eco_iso_sylka/Documentation/source/CaseStudy.rst

     Soil_moisture_3 = Soil_moisture_3.map

-Once the database is complete and the configuration file correctly set we are ready to run Ech2o.
-This is simply done by navigating to the folder containing the ech2o configuration file and running the following
+Once the database is complete and the configuration file correctly set we are ready to run EcH2O-iso.
+This is simply done by navigating to the folder containing the EcH2O-iso configuration files and running the following
 command:

 ::

-    ./ech2o config.ini
+    ech2o config.ini

-Where stands for the name of the configuration file, typically , but this file can be named in any other way to differentiate different projects or runs.
+Where ``config.ini`` stands for the name of the configuration file.
+Note that this file and ``configTrck.ini`` can be named in any other way to differentiate different projects or runs.

 After hitting enter you will see the splash screen with the version